 Grab some cornstarch, water and a few dinosaur toys and you’re all set to create your very own dino dig!
 This simple homemade idea only takes 5 minutes of prep to create hours of fun.
 Head to Fun Learning for Kids to find out how it’s done.

 This cool colour changing flower experiment teaches kids how a plant absorbs water up its stem to reach its petals or leaves.
 Watch as the brightly coloured water transforms the white flowers in just a few minutes!
 Check out the full instructions at Laughing Kids Learn.

-This simple twist on the baking soda and vinegar combination will have you mesmerised as you watch the rice begin to dance in the glass!
+This simple twist on the baking soda and vinegar combination will have kids mesmerised as they watch the rice begin to dance in the glass!
 This super easy experiment teaches kids about cause and effect as well as chain reactions.
 Grab the full instructions at Green Kid Crafts.